txnlnn/Mini-project-management-system/README.md

-# Mini-project-management-system
-Object-oriented analysis and design (OOAD)

-MMU Online Mini-Project System
+# MMU Online Mini-Project System

 The MMU Online Mini-Project System is an online tool designed for MMU lecturers and students enrolled in the Mini-Project subject.
 The system facilitates project management, collaboration, and administration for a seamless mini-project experience.

-Features
+## Features

-Student:
+- **Student**:

-View projects based on specialization
+  - View projects based on specialization

-Apply for projects of interest
+  - Apply for projects of interest

-Lecturer:
+- **Lecturer**:

-Edit project details
+  - Edit project details

-View projects offered
+  - View projects offered

-Manage project assignments
+  - Manage project assignments

-Administrator:
+- **Administrator**:

-Leave comments on projects
+  - Leave comments on projects

-Manage projects (create, edit, delete)
+  - Manage projects (create, edit, delete)

-View projects with filters (specialization, lecturer, project status)
+  - View projects with filters (specialization, lecturer, project status)

-Create user accounts (lecturers and students)
+  - Create user accounts (lecturers and students)

 Sample View
 Here is a sample view of the MMU Online Mini-Project System interface: